makovalab-psu/nonBKinetics/README.md

 	*control_file* is a large file with all the control windows (these would be regions of the genomes that do not contain non-B DNA)
 	*output_directory* is an optional parameter for the location of an output

 Important note: the generated controls can be either from anywhere in the genome or localized in a close proximity of a motif (such as 0.5 Mb upstream or downstream) in order to account for the regional variation.
 In such case, scripts in a folder controls_regVar can be used.
-These scripts differ slightly from the scripts described above; for example generateEmptyTrackRegVar.py instead of generateEmptyTrack.py, or gff2mf_regVar.py instead of gff2mf.py
+These scripts differ slightly from the scripts described above; for example, generateEmptyTrackRegVar.py instead of generateEmptyTrack.py, or gff2mf_regVar.py instead of gff2mf.py

 ##Data formatting